coverosu/osu-beatmap-fetcher/README.md

 <sup><sub>this is still a work in progress, i kind of rushed through it cause i wanted maps lol (12/26/22)</sub></sup>

+## Description
+This python project is a project that downloads beatmaps from osu! by watching the recent scores of a list of specified players.
+If you don't have the maps they are playing, they are downloaded and stored in a local folder called `beatmaps`.

 ## Configuration

 To use this project, you will need to obtain an API key from the osu!
 API website (https://osu.ppy.sh/wiki/en/osu%21api).
 You will also need to obtain client credentials from the osu!
 API website in order to use the V2 API.